5. Choose low-fat protein sources

 - Lichtenstein AH, et al. Diet and lifestyle recommendations revision 2006: A scientific statement from the American Heart Association Nutrition Committee.
 Circulation.
 2006;114:82.

-- Nutrition for everyone: Using fruits and vegetables to manage your weight.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nccdphp/dnpa/nutrition/pdf/CDC_5-A-Day.pdf.
+- How to use fruits and vegetables to help manage your weight.
+Centers for Disease Control and Prevention. http://www.cdc.gov/healthyweight/healthy_eating/fruits_vegetables.html.
 Accessed Feb.
-7, 2012.
+9, 2015.

 - Flaxseed and flax oil.
 National Center for Complementary and Alternative Medicine. https://nccih.nih.gov/health/flaxseed/ataglance.htm.
 Accessed Feb.
 10, 2015.

 - Know your fats.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/Cholesterol/PreventionTreatmentofHighCholesterol/Know-Your-Fats_UCM_305628_Article.jsp.
 Accessed Feb.
 10, 2015.

 - Flaxseed.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Feb.
 10, 2015.

 - Sea salt vs table salt.
 American Heart Association. http://sodiumbreakup.heart.org/sodium-411/sea-salt-vs-table-salt/.
 Accessed Feb.
 10, 2015.

 - Zeratsky KA (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Dec.
 20, 2017.